orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 #### from udemy lesson

-* kafka create single partition per topic default.
+- kafka create single partition per topic default.
-* ProducerConfig values
+- ProducerConfig values
-  * acks = 1
+  - acks = 1

+##### Hands-Free Kafka Replication: A Lesson in Operational Simplicity

+every partition in a kafka topic has a write-ahed log where the messages are stored and every message has a unique offset that identifies its position in the partition's log.

+every topic partition in kafka is replicated n times, where n is the replication factor of the topic.

+#### Choosing Right Partition Count & Replication Factor (Apache Kafka)

+- partitions count, replication factor
+  - partitions per topic: (num of broker x2 if n<6)

+vaf'ta 80'i al 443'e at diyor
+auth.vodafone.com.tr servisi var onunla entegre ederlerse arringmant'a ihtiyacimiz var mi enrichment mobilodeme'nin 80'ini kapatiyor. kapatabilirsin firmalarla iletisime gecmek lazim. http gondermeyin, yaptik dediklerinde keseriz.

+arkadaki uygulama kapex'i desteklemiyor. canlida da aynisi standalone jar calisiyor.

+%10 mu vs?